 “Women don’t like a man who makes a drink face too early,” Cole added.
 “It freaks them out.”
 A lifelong friendship between Cole and I was born that day.

 Another friend and I loved the comedic stylings of Don Knotts, and we both hated caramel apples, because we hated the feeling of caramel on our nose.
 On that note, another bonding agent can be hating the same things.
 You both might hate beets, accidentally stepping in puddles, or people who make old man sounds when they sit.
 Whatever the case, there’s always some nonsense you can bond over.
 It’s your job to find it.

 These little tidbits seem so simple that they couldn’t possibly work, and they may not.
-As someone who has, at times, suffered from situational stage fright, because I wanted to be more entertaining, funnier than everyone else in the room, and so over-the-top everything, I realized that I had a tendency to lock myself up by over-complicating the situation before me.
+As someone who has, at times, suffered from situational stage fright, because I wanted to be more entertaining, funnier than everyone else in the room, and so over-the-top everything else, I realized that I had a tendency to lock myself up by over-complicating the situation before me.
 Some of the times, these situations are complicated and tough to read, but some of the times they’re relatively simple.
 Getting a read on conversations can be similar to making reads in sports.
 Some of the times, depending on the level of competition, we can win a game all by ourselves, but most of the time, we damage our team’s chance of victory by trying to do too much.
 When we experience the latter, we learn to let the game come to us.
-It’s all confusing and situational, and the best advice comes from the immortal lyrics from You’re the One that I Want by John Farrar, for the movie Grease: “Feel your way.”
+It’s all confusing and situational, and the best advice, for anyone who asks the five questions regarding how to implement them, comes from the immortal lyrics from You’re the One that I Want by John Farrar, for the movie Grease: “Feel your way.”